-Co-created by Sam Stourdzé, the director of famous international photo festival Rencontres d'Arles (France), and Chinese pioneer photographer RongRong (also the founder of China’s first ever photography museum (Three Shadows Photography Art Center), Jimei x Arles features international artists selected from Rencontres d'Arles alongside Chinese and Asian photography talents.
-The festival has attracted more than 230,000 visitors since its inception in 2015.
+Co-created by Sam Stourdzé, the former director of famous international photo festival Rencontres d'Arles (France), and Chinese pioneer photographer RongRong (also the co-founder of China’s first ever photography museum (Three Shadows Photography Art Centre), Jimei x Arles features international artists selected from Rencontres d'Arles alongside Chinese and Asian photography talents.
+The festival has attracted more than 300,000 visitors since its inception in 2015.

 The festival takes place in Xiamen, formerly known as Amoy, a coastal city that has been an important port for centuries.
 Located across the Taiwan strait, famous for the colonial-era Gulangyu island, it is a vibrant and modern city that is also the home of China's independent fashion scene.
 The festival's main sites are located in Xiamen's new district of Jimei.